Add Your Business/Event

 Individually styled guest rooms have floor-to-ceiling windows, private balconies with city views, soundproofing, climate control, media hubs, Nespresso coffee machine, fabulous beds and large luxurious bathrooms.

 Nearby, there’s a huge range of shops and restaurants in Covent Garden and some of the best theatres.
-A 1-minute walk can get you to Soho gay bars, The SaunaBar and G-A-Y party @ Heaven etc. The Vauxhall gay village can be reached by taxi in about 15 minutes.
+A 1-minute walk can get you to Soho gay bars, The SaunaBar and G-A-Y @ Heaven etc. The Vauxhall gay village can be reached by taxi in about 15 minutes.

 based on 724 reviews